Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Module-Variables.md

 <!-- markdownlint-disable-next-line no-inline-html -->
 <br>

-[**relaxed_management_group_subscription_association**][relaxed_management_group_subscription_association] `bool`

-If set to true, will allow subscriptions not defined in this module to be associated with managed management groups.
-The default is `false`, meaning that management group subscription membership must be exclusively defined in this module.

-Default: `false`

 [**root_id**][root_id] `string`

 If specified, will set a custom Name (ID) value for the Enterprise-scale "root" Management Group, and append this to the ID for all core Enterprise-scale Management Groups.